weygoldt/ChirpCNN/README.md

 # ChirpCNN

+Some weakly electric fish produce chirps to communicate.
 Let's try to improve chirp detection with deep learning.

 ## Approach